maelh/radio-frequency-prototype-boards/NecessaryToolsAndParts.md

 You will need 0805 (2.0 mm × 1.25 mm) or 0603 (1.6 mm × 0.8 mm) sized SMD components.
 SMD sizes are given in [imperial code](https://en.wikipedia.org/wiki/List_of_integrated_circuit_packaging_types#Rectangular_passive_components), not metric code.

+The pads on the boards are separated by 10 mils (0.254 mm), so any SMD component that comfortably bridges this gap can be used.

 ## Recommended lead-free solder

 After trying various lead-free solders, I can recommend Sn100Ni+ as a well flowing solder making nice shiny joints.<br/>